 Final/Official transcripts will be required for all applicants who are admitted and have indicated their intent to enroll at UC Santa Barbara by submitting a Statement of Intent to Register (SIR).
 Official transcripts must be sent to the UC Santa Barbara Graduate Division by mail directly from the school in the institution’s sealed envelope.
-Final/Official transcripts must be received before the first day of instruction of the quarter to which you are admitted.

 Please include your degree certificate within the same file if you have received your degree.
 Uploaded document must include both the original language transcript and certified English translation.
 English transcripts are required and must be a complete, exact and literal translation of the original transcripts.
 English translations must be provided by the school or an official agency.

 Tips for uploading transcripts:

 - Scan a copy of your current transcript

 - Ensure that your document is saved as a PDF and that its size does not exceed 9 MB